Summer 2022 - My waitlists are FULL. Third-party kittens are available.

 When I do not have any kittens to offer you and will not for quite some time, you can check out my Third-Party Kittens tab.
 I only post third-party kitten availability to my Facebook page where I am most active.

 Please read the pros and cons associated with third-party kittens and contact me with questions.
-I am not the breeder or seller of those Third-Party kittens, I am brokering the connections.
+I am not the breeder or seller of those Third-Party kittens; I am brokering the connection.
 More explained on the page.

-Nina had a litter of 4 kittens in June 2021
+Nina had her last litter of 4 kittens in June 2021.

 These kittens are fully reserved.